My Real Estate Investment Performance (Q2 2019)

-- Cash flows and returns are updated quarterly (and soon to be semi-annually).
-Anything more would be overkill when it comes to a long-term investment like real estate.
+Cash flows and returns are updated semi-annually (this used to be quarterly).
+Anything more is overkill when it comes to a long-term investment like real estate.

 HERE ARE THE HEADLINE NUMBERS: